Substance Abuse and Addiction Treatment Resources in Queen’s Village

 Residential Treatment Programs

-Residential treatment programs or retreat-based/inpatient programs ask participants to reside at the clinic while they remain in treatment.
-Retreat-based therapies can be highly effective because they separate you from the misused substance.
+Residential treatment programs ask participants to reside at the clinic while they remain in treatment.
+Inpatient care can be highly effective because they separate you from the misused substance.
 The barrier provided by inpatient treatment programs is key to strengthening your health and sobriety.
-The gifts of space, time and tranquility may seem humble from your perspective, but once you are on the road to recuperation, you’ll find just how precious the sanctuary of a retreat-based program can be.
+The gifts of space, time and tranquility may seem humble from your perspective, but once you are on the road to recuperation, you’ll find just how precious the sanctuary of an inpatient program can be.

 Partial Hospitalization Programs